heliogabalo/FoI/README.md

 prompt:> diff -u original.h modified.h > modified.patch
 prompt:> patch patched.h modified.patch

-File extension `.patch` is omited inside a `.gitigone` file, so could be ereased or moved to modified.v1.0.0-1 on a repository.
+File extension `.patch` is omitted inside a `.gitigone` file, so could be erased or moved to modified.v1.0.0-1 on a repository.
 Version is the relevant word, where the actual number represents a change on the repository.